jacksho-vfx/onepiece/docs/perona_dashboard.md

   to `1` switches to a truncate-on-rollover policy instead of keeping backups.
 - Rotate large stores by copying the NDJSON file to archival storage and truncating the original path.
 Because Perona streams the file lazily, rotations take effect on the next ingestion without a restart.

+### Notification webhooks

+- `PERONA_VOLATILITY_SLACK_WEBHOOK_URL` — optional Slack-compatible webhook used when `--notify` is passed to `perona risk volatility` or the Wrangler volatility endpoint.
+- `PERONA_VOLATILITY_WEBHOOK_URL` — optional generic webhook that receives the same payload as the Slack hook.
+- `PERONA_WEBHOOK_TIMEOUT` — optional request timeout in seconds for webhook dispatches (defaults to 5 seconds).

 ### Cost estimation